netbiolab/scNET/README.md

 To construct a cell-type specific gene-gene co-expression network using single-cell RNA sequencing data, it is necessary to address the issue of sparsity.
 To achieve this, scNET uses bigSCale, SAVER, and SuperCell to pre-process the count matrix, and then calculate the Pearson correlation coefficient between genes.
 After inferring co-expression links through 3 methods, scNET converts the PCC values into LLS(Log likelihood score) and the three co-expression networks were integrated through WS score euqation.
 The WS score for each gene pair is then re-scored using the same LLS scheme.

 ## Requirements
+Make conda environment that R version is 4.0, and install packages using dependencies.txt file.
 ```bash
 conda create --name scNET R==4.0
 conda activate scNET